Hafeez Sh calls on Shujaat

 LAHORE: PTI candidate for the Senate from Islamabad Abdul Hafeez Sheikh along with a delegation called on Pakistan Muslim League-Quaid (PML-Q) President and former prime minister Chaudhry Shujaat Hussain, Speaker Punjab Assembly Chaudhry Parvaiz Elahi and Federal Minister for Housing Tariq Bashir Cheema here.

-PTI Chief Whip Amir Dogar and Chaudhry Arshad were present in the National Assembly while Secretary Punjab Assembly Muhammad Khan Bhatti, Ch Sabahat Elahi, Dr Riaz Tasleem, Ch Javed Chattha and Rana Khalid were also present in the meeting.
+PTI Chief Whip in National Assembly Amir Dogar and Chaudhry Arshad were present along side Secretary Punjab Assembly Muhammad Khan Bhatti, Ch Sabahat Elahi, Dr Riaz Tasleem, Ch Javed Chattha and Rana Khalid were also present in the meeting.

 During the meeting, the political situation in the country and issues of mutual interest were also discussed.